 Brand name: Hadlima

 Company: Samsung Bioepis Co., Ltd.

-Treatment for: Rheumatoid Arthritis, Juvenile Idiopathic Arthritis, Psoriatic Arthritis, Ankylosing Spondylitis, Crohn's Disease, Maintenance, Ulcerative Colitis, Plaque Psoriasis
+Treatment for: Rheumatoid Arthritis, Juvenile Idiopathic Arthritis, Psoriatic Arthritis, Ankylosing Spondylitis, Crohn's Disease, Ulcerative Colitis, Plaque Psoriasis

 - The product label for Hadlima contains a Boxed Warning to alert health care professionals and patients about the increased risk of serious infections and malignancies.

 - Most common adverse reactions (incidence >10%) include infections (e.g. upper respiratory, sinusitis), injection site reactions, headache and rash.